Soybean: Uses, Benefits, Side Effects By Dr. Rajeev Singh

 Dr. Rajeev Singh, BAMS

-Soybean is a good source of protein and regular intake of soybean in your diet may help in taking less food in humans which, may help in lowering obesity.
+Soybean is a good source of protein and regular intake of soybeans in your diet may help in taking less food in humans which, may help in lowering obesity.
 Studies in animals and humans have shown that soy proteins may reduce body weight and body fat mass.3 However, you must consult a nutritionist before making any changes in your diet.

 Isoflavones present in soybeans may help to improve overall skin health.
 Soybeans may increase collagen synthesis, a protein that may improve the skin elasticity, and water-holding capacity of the skin, reducing pigmentation, and wrinkles.4 However, you must consult a doctor if you see any abnormality in your skin instead of self-medicating.